 - The logged-in user account can’t be the built-in administrator account.

-- In order to import a script you require create permission for SMS_Scripts class.
+- To import a script, you require create permission for SMS_Scripts class.

 Fix SCCM Community Hub Missing